BoxuanShi/LoopS/README.md

 Additionally, some functions are copied and modified from the **[CalcLoop](https://gitlab.com/multiloop-pku/calcloop)** package, which is licensed under the MIT License.

 **Note:**
 - Direct downloads may not include OPITeR.
-Mathematica will display a prompt on first load, and following the instructions will install it.
+If missing, LoopS will automatically notify you in Mathematica and provide instructions to install it.
 - This package has only been tested on **Mathematica 14.0**.

 ## License Statement